ThejasKumar100/NotePal/README.md

 Note uploads will be monitored using image-detection ML algorithms to protect the system from explicit or non-relevant images.

 ### Architecture
-The front end is built using React.js, the APIs of the back-end are built using Node.js/Express.js and Flask, the ML model is built using PyTorch (Binary Classification Model using a pre-designed convolutional neural network that is trained on more than a million images from the ImageNet database[^\[1\]^](https://www.mathworks.com/help/deeplearning/ref/efficientnetb0.html) called efficientnet_b0), the image are stored in a "bucket" architecture (similar to an AWS S3 bucket) on the [Box](https://Box.com), and our data is organized in a SQL RDMS called MariaDB (community-developed, commercially supported fork of the MySQL[^\[2\]^](https://www2.computerworld.com.au/article/457551/dead_database_walking_mysql_creator_why_future_belongs_mariadb/)).
+The front end is built using React.js, the APIs of the back-end are built using Node.js/Express.js and Flask, the ML model is built using PyTorch (Binary Classification Model using a pre-designed convolutional neural network that is trained on more than a million images from the ImageNet database[^\[1\]^](https://www.mathworks.com/help/deeplearning/ref/efficientnetb0.html) called efficientnet_b0), the images are stored in a "bucket" architecture (similar to an AWS S3 bucket) on the [Box](https://Box.com).
+Image metada is organized in an SQL RDMS called MariaDB (community-developed, commercially supported fork of the MySQL[^\[2\]^](https://www2.computerworld.com.au/article/457551/dead_database_walking_mysql_creator_why_future_belongs_mariadb/)) Additionally, the certain static information is cached using the redis platform.
 The application servers are self-hosted and self-run.

 ### Credits
 This project is the idea of Ashar Alvany, developed and expanded on by the NotePal Team at [Theta Tau Alpha](https://www.ttautd.com) (UTD Fraternity).
 The project's backend relies on an API developed by [UTD's Nebula Labs](https://www.utdnebula.com/).
 Finally, we are hoping to get the word out using [UTD Mercury](https://utdmercury.com/).